 A great many answers to prayer, so-called, are simply results of stimulated fancy or quickened imagination; but the peculiar state of activity into which these powers have been brought by the effort of prayer has proved itself therapeutically indispensable under the existing circumstances.
 When some years ago Prof. Tyndall proposed his "prayer test," which excited so much controversy and feeling both in scientific and religious circles, he entirely failed to comprehend the true nature of prayer and showed himself totally destitute of knowledge on spiritual subjects.
-If prayer were an outward, formal, mechanical act consisting in the repetition of certain formulated phrases, it would be easy enough to employ prayer in one hospital, but no in another; but as true prayer is entirely distinct for ritual observance and is an emotion of the spirit, an inspiration of the mind, not the parrot-like repetition of stereotyped words, Prof. Tyndall could have no possible means of knowing where prayer was offered and where it was not; he could only tell where an outward form of words was employed, and the employment of a set form of words or the introduction of the element of outward speech into prayer is not regarded as essential by any type believer in the office or of prayers by any true believer in the efficacy of prayer.
+If prayer were an outward, formal, mechanical act consisting in the repetition of certain formulated phrases, it would be easy enough to employ prayer in one hospital, but not in another; but as true prayer is entirely distinct in ritual observance and is an emotion of the spirit, an inspiration of the mind, not the parrot-like repetition of stereotyped words, Prof. Tyndall could have no possible means of knowing where prayer was offered and where it was not; he could only tell where an outward form of words was employed, and the employment of a set form of words or the introduction of the element of outward speech into prayer is not regarded as essential by any true believer in the efficacy of prayer.